XPRNetwork/ProtonSwift/README.md

 The main and only class that you will need to interface with is `Proton` which encapsulates all of the needed functions.

-With `Config` we can customize url to provider chainProvider objects as well as set the keychain indetifier string.
+With `Config` we can customize url to chainProvider and tokenContract objects as well as set the keychain indetifier string.

 ```swift
 let config = Proton.Config(keyChainIdentifier: "myapp",